Local electronic structure of interstitial hydrogen in MgH$_2$ inferred from muon study: Introduction

-Another well-known evidence that Mu exhibits relaxed-excited states is that two or more different electronic states of Mu are often observed simultaneously in the same material.
-To understand this phenomenon, we recently investigated the electronic states of Mu observed in various oxide insulators and semiconductors, and compared them with the results of DFT calculations in the literature.
-As a result, assuming that these relaxed-excited states correspond to the electronic states associated with acceptor ($E^{0/-}$) and donor ($E^{+/0}$) levels predicted by DFT calculations (as metastable states),\cite{Lichti:08} we found that the valence of Mu can be predicted from the position of $E^{0/-}$ and/or $E^{+/0}$ in the band structure.\cite{Hiraishi:22} This allows us to describe the previous experimental results in a unified manner, and we call it the ``ambipolarity model'' because it is ascribed to the fact that the ambipolarity, which is the true nature of H, is expressed through these relaxed-excited states.
+Another well-known evidence that Mu exhibits relaxed-excited states is that two or more different Mu electronic states are often observed simultaneously in the same material.
+In particular, two paramagnetic Mu states, the tetrahedral center Mu$^0$ and the bond center Mu$^0$, have long been known in elemental semiconductors and III-V compound semiconductors \cite{Patterson:88}, and these have been attributed to the states associated with the temporal acceptor and donor levels ($E^{0/-}$ and $E^{+/0}$) rather than $E^{+/-}$ \cite{Lichti:08}.
+With this in mind, we have recently focused on the diamagnetic Mu states, which are observed in pairs with Mu$^0$ in many wide-gap oxides but whose origin has been unexplored, and conducted an extensive survey to compare the previous experimental results and DFT calculations in the literature.
+As a result, assuming that the diamagnetic Mu corresponds to the donor-like state which is ionised because the $E^{+/0}$ level is located within the conduction band, we found that the valence of the paired Mu states can be predicted from the positions of $E^{0/-}$ and $E^{+/0}$ in the band structure \cite{Hiraishi:22}.
+This allows us to describe the previous experimental results in a unified manner, and we call it the ``ambipolarity model'' because it is ascribed to the fact that the ambipolarity, which is the true nature of H, is expressed through these relaxed-excited states.

-MgH$_2$ is a typical ionic insulator with a band gap above 5 eV, and the ambipolarity model combined with the results of DFT calculations for H predicts that Mu simultaneously takes on both acceptor and donor-like electronic states.
+MgH$_2$ crystalises in a stable rutile structure with few H vacancies at ambient condition (the decomposition reaction is endothermic \cite{Felderhoff:09}).
+It is a typical ionic insulator with a band gap above 5 eV, and the ambipolarity model combined with the results of DFT calculations for H predicts that Mu simultaneously takes on both acceptor and donor-like electronic states.
 The present experimental results are consistent with this prediction, suggesting that the ambipolarity model holds semi-quantitatively in MgH$_2$.
-In the following, we will therefore organize the experimental results in terms of this model and attempt to interpret them based on their consistency with the predictions from the corresponding DFT calculations.
+In the following, we will therefore organise the experimental results in terms of this model and attempt to interpret them based on their consistency with the predictions from the corresponding DFT calculations.